 Editor’s Note: In this week’s guest column, Mark J. Miller presents another look at Baby Boomers (those born between 1946 and 1964).
-This time it’s an in-depth look at Baby Boomer women age 50 and up, along with some ideas for businesses designed uniquely to serve them.
+This time it’s an in-depth look at Baby Boomer women age 50 and up.
+Boomer women are happier and wealthier he points out.
+He includes ideas for businesses designed uniquely to serve them.
 If you want to tap into this group from a marketing perspective, read on. — Anita Campbell, Editor

 By Mark J. Miller